M-arcus/cloudron-docs/knowledgebase/docs/apps/taiga.md

 To edit these files use the [Web terminal](/documentation/apps#web-terminal).

+## Disabling external registration

+When using Cloudron auth, external registration is already disabled.
+When now using Cloudron auth, edit the following files using [Web terminal](/documentation/apps#web-terminal).

+* `PUBLIC_REGISTER_ENABLED = False` in `/app/data/customlocal.py`
+* `"publicRegisterEnabled": false` in `/app/data/conf.json`

 ## Importing a project

 An existing project's json can be imported into Taiga as follows: